zikzak-ai/kreuzberg/docs/user-guide/ocr-backends.md

 - Requires the `easyocr` optional dependency
 - Install with: `pip install "kreuzberg[easyocr]"`

+**GPU Support:**

+!!! warning "Experimental Feature"

+    GPU support is not considered an official feature and might be subject to change or removal in future versions.

+- EasyOCR can use GPU acceleration when PyTorch with CUDA is available
+- To enable GPU, set `use_gpu=True` in the configuration
+- Kreuzberg will automatically check if CUDA is available via PyTorch

 **Language Support:**

 - Uses different language codes than Tesseract